The Right Kind Of Wrong

 The real sin in getting things wrong is not learning anything from the mistake.

 Forensic analysis of mistakes is really, really valuable.
 This is where we compare our hypothetical models of the world/market/people/needs/etc with actuality and note the difference.
-It’s in this outcome gap that we can improve and update our model.
+It’s in the expected versus actual outcome gap that we can improve and update our model.

 Albert Einstein’s criteria for insanity is: “doing the same thing over and over again and expecting different results”.
 If we make mistakes without carefully and consciously updating our hypothesis models, we are doing just that.